+Health: Students with Diabetes

-- 1. Students with Diabetes: Upon written request of the parent/guardian and upon authorization by a student's diabetes medical management plan, the district will permit a student with diabetes to perform blood glucose checks, administer insulin through the student's insulin delivery systems, treat hypoglycemia and hyperglycemia, and otherwise attend to the care and management of the student's diabetes.
+Upon written request of the parent/guardian and upon authorization by a student's diabetes medical management plan, the district will permit a student with diabetes to perform blood glucose checks, administer insulin through the student's insulin delivery systems, treat hypoglycemia and hyperglycemia, and otherwise attend to the care and management of the student's diabetes.
 The district will permit the student to possess on his or her person at all times all necessary supplies and equipment to perform these monitoring and treatment functions.
 The student shall have access to a private area for performing diabetes care tasks should the parent/guardian or student request such access.

-Students with diabetes who wish to possess and self-administer medications are subject to the same requirements (below) as students with other health conditions. - 2.
-Students with Other Chronic Health Conditions: Students may possess and self-administer medications for the treatment of asthma, anaphylaxis and other chronic health conditions in accordance with this policy and law.
-The district will not permit students to possess and self-administer medications unless all of the following requirements are met: - The medication was prescribed or ordered by the student's physician. - The physician has provided a written treatment plan for the condition for which the medication was prescribed or authorized that includes a certification that the student is capable of and has been instructed in the correct and responsible use of the medication and has
+Health: Students with IEPs or Section 504 Plans

+Students may possess and self-administer medications in accordance with the student's IEP or Section 504 plan.